vinceskahan/v5wiki/Transfer-from-sqlite-to-MySQL.md

             schema = schemas.wview.schema

-The above settings assume an `archive_sqlite` entry in the `weewx.conf [Databases]` section and use the default `wview` database schema.
+The above settings assume an `archive_mysql` entry in the `weewx.conf [Databases]` section and use the default `wview` database schema.
 If this is not the case (e.g., you use a modified schema) you will need to alter one of more of the above settings accordingly.

 Before doing the transfer, it may worthwhile to run `wee_database` with the `--help` option: